Munir28/Munir28/README.md

 - 👋 Hi, I’m @Munir28
-- 👀 I’m interested in SwiftUi
+- 👀 I’m interested in Python and Data Science
-- 🌱 I’m currently learning SwiftUi
+- 🌱 I’m currently learning Data Science

 <!---
 Munir28/Munir28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.